kylepace/JavascriptClass/workshop7/README.md

 Acceptance
 - Click on a room to "enter".
 - See posts in the room.
-- Use THIS API ROUTE GET /chatroom/:id where id is the _id returned on the chatroom.
+- Use http://mainstreetchat-kylepace.rhcloud.com/chatroom/:id where id is the _id returned on the chatroom.